AnonymousDataCodeHub/NFTGraph/README.md

 # NFTGraph
 This is the officaial implementation of the paper:

-> Understanding the Influence of Extreme High-degree Nodes in Graph Anomaly Detection.
+> Understanding the Influence of Extreme High-degree Nodes on Graph Anomaly Detection.
 (Under Review)

 General document tree is as follows: